huggingface/transformers/docs/source/en/quantization.md

 model_double_quant = AutoModelForCausalLM.from_pretrained("meta-llama/Llama-2-13b", quantization_config=double_quant_config)
 ```

-### Unquantizing `bitsandbytes` models
+### Dequantizing `bitsandbytes` models

-Once quantized, you can unquantize the model to the original precision.
+Once quantized, you can dequantize the model to the original precision.
 Note this might result in a small quality loss of the model.
-Make also sure to have enough GPU RAM to fit the unquantized model.
+Make also sure to have enough GPU RAM to fit the dequantized model.
-Below is how to perform unquantization on a 4-bit model using `bitsandbytes`.
+Below is how to perform dequantization on a 4-bit model using `bitsandbytes`.

 ```python
 from transformers import AutoModelForCausalLM, BitsAndBytesConfig, AutoTokenizer